th3incredibl3hulk/rackspace-how-to/content/rackspace-migration-manager/best-practices-for-migration.md

 platforms quickly and effectively.
 This article provides a list of some of those best practices.

 The Rackspace Migration Manager uses the "re-host" method for migration.
 This method moves an application to AWS by making little or no changes to its architecture and configuration.
 Re-hosting is sometimes called “lift and shift”.
 This method is well suited for applications with well-defined architectures, where components and data are strongly coupled between each other.
-This method allows enterprises to take in-house and highly-customised applications and replicate them in the AWS cloud without modifying their design.
+This method allows enterprises to take in-house and highly-customized applications and replicate them in the AWS cloud without modifying their design.

 Other migration approaches are available by engaging with Rackspace Professional Services.